sethbarr/time_tracker/Readme.md

 # Readme

 This is a simple app to track time.
 It allows you to start and stop a timer, and to see the total time tracked in each project within each category.

+Thus far, tested only on MacOS.

 ### Issues
-1. ~~Currently, the hot keys are not working. ~~
+1. ~~Currently, the hot keys are not working.~~
 2. ~~The app should detect inactivity and pause the timer.
-This feature isn't working.~~ 2.1.
-App now checks in every 30min if the user is still on the same task.
+This feature isn't working.~~
+   1. App now checks in every 30min if the user is still on the same task.

 ### Improvements (wishlist)
 1. ~~Pop up to check if you are still on the same task every 30 minutes.
 Adjustable time.~~